Rev. Dr. Trent Hancock

 Her true passion is to help others grow on their faith journey through new perspectives and experiences.

 Becoming a creative with a heart focused on the Kingdom was innate to me.
-I spent years studying music in school and in different groups.
-I have written music for film, live art installations, taken part of multiple writing groups and have been part of many recording projects over the years.
-But I will spend my life devoted to learning about God and how to worship Him in Spirit and in Truth and what role this gifting He has given me may play in that.
+Fervently, I wanted to devote my gifts to His sevice and guide people towards Him through leading worship.Of all the ways I have been a musician: in my studies, writing music for film, live art installations, writing groups and being part of many recording projects over the years, nothing ever comes close to leading the gathered church in worship.
+I will spend my life devoted to learning about God and how to worship Him in Spirit and in Truth and what role this gifting He has given me may play in that.
 It is a true joy to lead you in worship each week.

 Alex is a Pittsburgher born and bred and as such a loyal fan of the Steelers, Penguins, and Pirates!
 He grew up in the North Hills, graduated from Penn State University with a Bachelor of Music in Composition and Conducting and received my Master of Divinity at Reformed Presbyterian Theological Seminary.
 Alex has been in professional youth ministry for the past 23+ years.
 Alex Ruzanic has been married to his beautiful bride, Beth, for 20 years and together have the 4 most amazing children on the planet.
 Their family loves to spend time together watching sports - especially Steelers Football and Manchester City soccer - and being outdoors.
 We love to hang out together at the swimming pool in the summertime!
 The greatest joy in my life comes from being a husband and father - I have been truly blessed.